The 20 Best Drug Induced Dyskinesia Doctors Near Me in Georgia, US

 Offers Telehealth

-Alan Freeman is a Family Medicine provider in Atlanta, Georgia.
+Alan Freeman is a Family Medicine provider practicing medicine in Atlanta, Georgia.
 Dr. Freeman is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, and Focal Dystonia.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, and Focal Dystonia.

 Distinguished in Drug Induced Dyskinesia